Bassel Jradi: 2020–21 season

 On 29 August 2020, in matchday 3 of the league, Jradi provided his first assist of the season against Slaven Belupo, in a 2–2 draw.

 In February 2021, Jradi refused to renew his contract with Hajduk Split, wanting to move to another team on a free transfer the following summer transfer window.
 The management sent him to train with the reserves for the rest of the season as a form of "punishment".
 According to the Croatian Football Federation, however, he couldn't play official games as "a player older than 21 who has already played at least five games during the season for the first team cannot play for the B team".

 On 21 May, Jradi and Hajduk Split agreed to terminate the contract on mutual consent; he scored seven goals in 81 games in all competitions in his three-year stay.

 Apollon Limassol

 On 22 June 2021, Jradi joined Cypriot First Division side Apollon Limassol.
 He scored on his club debut on 22 July, in a 3–1 defeat to Žilina in the 2021–22 UEFA Europa Conference League qualification.
 Jradi also scored in the away game against Žilina one week later, with the match ending 2–2.
 On 23 August, he scored in the first matchday of the 2021–22 league season, helping Apollon win 4–2 against Ethnikos Achna.

 In May 2022, Jradi was shortlisted in the 2021–22 PASP Football Awards as one of 11 nominees in the forward position.
 With three goals in 22 league games, he helped Apollon win the league title for the first time in 15 seasons.

+Bangkok United

+On 27 July 2023, Thai League 1 side Bangkok United announced the signing of Jradi; he was assigned the number 10 kit.
+Jradi played 54 games and scored 13 goals in all competitions throughout his two seasons with Bangkok United.

+AEL Limassol

+On 15 June 2025, Jradi returned to the Cypriot First Division, signing for AEL Limassol.

 International career

+Born in Copenhagen, Denmark to Lebanese parents, Jradi is eligible to play for both Denmark and Lebanon internationally.